tendermint/tendermint/docs/qa/method.md

 5. Follow steps 6-10 of the `README.md` to configure and start the "stable" part of the rotating node testnet
 6. As a sanity check, connect to the Prometheus node's web interface and check the graph for the `tendermint_consensus_height` metric.
    All nodes should be increasing their heights.
-7. `ssh` into the `testnet-load-runner` and edit script YYYYYY
-    * Set the right IP
-    * Edit the parameters of the `load` process to have a duration of 4 hours (`-T 14400`)
-    * Launch the script
+7. On a different shell,
+    * run `make runload ROTATE_CONNECTIONS=X ROTATE_TX_RATE=Y`
+    * `X` and `Y` should reflect a load below the saturation point (see, e.g., [this report](./v034/README.md) for further info)
-8. Run `make rotate` to start the scripts that creates the ephemeral nodes, and kills them when they are caught up.
+8. Run `make rotate` to start the script that creates the ephemeral nodes, and kills them when they are caught up.
-    * WARNING: If you run this command from your laptop, the laptop needs to be up and connected for the 4 hours that the test lasts.
+    * WARNING: If you run this command from your laptop, the laptop needs to be up and connected for full length of the experiment.
+9. When the height of the chain reaches 3000, stop the `make rotate` script
+10. When the rotate script has made two iterations (i.e., all ephemeral nodes have caught up twice) after height 3000 was reached, stop `make rotate`
-9. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
+11. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
-10. Verify that the data was collected without errors
+12. Verify that the data was collected without errors
     * all Tendermint nodes' blockstore DB
     * the Prometheus database from the Prometheus node
+    * for extra care, you can run `zip -T` on the `prometheus.zip` file and one of the `blockstore.db.zip` files
-11. **Run `make terraform-destroy`**
+13. **Run `make terraform-destroy`**

+Steps 8 to 10 are highly manual at the moment and will be improved in next iterations.

 ## Result Extraction

-TODO
+In order to obtain a latency plot, follow the instructions above for the 200 node experiment, but:

+* The `results.txt` file contains only one experiment
+* Therefore, no need for any `for` loops

+As for prometheus, the same method as for the 200 node experiment can be applied.